LucasPaivaScraping/twitter-consumer/README.md

 ### Usage

-Make a curl request to test de endpoint /tw-user-info/{twitter-user-name}
+Make a curl request to test the endpoint /tw-user-info/{twitter-user-name}
-You can setup custom values for Api PORT
+You can setup custom values for Api Port
 ```
 curl -v http://127.0.0.1:8000/twitter-consumer/user/milanesacosmika
 ```